serneno/semantic_gen/README.md

 ```

 ## Dependencies
-Jena API (For creating RDF/OWL, located in the jena_lib folder)
+- Jena API (For creating RDF/OWL, located in the jena_lib folder)
+- Java 8 (to run the program)